kuldeep23907/Top-Level/Machu/README.md

 *	The assessment of damages is done by crowd-watching using free Earth Observation data.

 This practice is already how rural communities do risk sharing since the dawn of time.
 An example of several villages participating to the _Machu_ community can be seen from the [sample McGyver web app](https://ibisa.users.earthengine.app/view/mcgyver3).
 In this satellite image overlaid on Google Maps, the members with fields from the villages in red will receive compensation directly from the other members, without any insurer as middleman.

+## Damage assessment by satellite story
+The story of a _Picchu_ crowd-sourced damage assessment member is the following:
+*	Each _Picchu_ member (a "watcher") does a blockchain transaction to a known public address of a contract to signal that he/she is ready to receive 10 locations (from true _Machu_ members, anywhere in the world) to assess;
+*	He/she uses the free crowd-watching tools available and do transactions to register the assessment for each village;
+*	All assessments of all watchers are tallied, weighted by each watcher's reputation, to produce an evaluation of the damage of the month of each village ("wisdom of the crowd").
+This is done by an auditable smart contract;
+*	Each watcher reputation score is calculated and updated;
+*	The result is available to _Machu_ via an inter-blockchain protocol to calculate damage compensations.

+This story has been running, mostly manually, since IBISA was deployed on the field in June 2019.

+On the _Picchu_ side, the principles that support this community are:
+*	the data crowdsourced by the community is a public service that may be retrieved and used by anybody;
+*	the tools are available open source for free use.
+IBISA and _Machu-Picchu_ currently are the only ones who implement and support the _Picchu_ community, but a community of developers is encouraged;
+*	all watchers have their own free Google Earth Engine account and use it for a non-commercial use, that is to do crowd-watching;
+*	they contribute crowd-watching results to _Picchu_'s open blockchain database;
+*	the results can be used for many purposes: crop protection, deforestation monitoring, natural disaster watching, infrastructure surveillance , agriculture practices encouragement etc. Each purpose has its own transparent "watcher reputation engine" adapted to the purpose and located on the same blockchain;
+*	the watching tools may be developed independently use any source of satellite data: GEE, Sinergise, etc.